 Since the back room couldn't be quarantined from the rest of the house or termite proofed, it has to be torn down.
 Before we could have the back room demolished and rebuild, a few trees had to come out.
-Before the trees came out we cut some of them down to size so that it didn't cost so much.
-Mark cut out many dead ones as well.

 The 3 cocos palms [2 out back in photo above and one out front] were too big for us to fell and we didn't think we could control dropping things so close to the house.